jkerfs/annotate-gt/annotate-gt/README.md

 ## Roadmap
 - Add support for a labeling mode (specify the class of the photo)
 - Produce zip of segmentation images (use JSZip)
-- Fix restart where `setState` is called on an invalid Component
 - Compile and use the latest LiterallyCanvas js files during build